 The colours and brushwork of Fauvism, and ties to Expressionists

 Use of colour was a key feature of fauvism.
-Impressionism had pushed artists away from literal interpretations of colour, but fauvism went steps further, finding fascination in the colour theories developed in the late 1900s which first introduced colour wheels and clear, definable concepts of complimentary and contrasting colours.
-On the canvas it often broke so completely, and so boldly, from reality that the movement could certainly be seen as part of the expressionist movement developing at the same time, and much of the approach was well summed up by Gauguin, speaking to Paul Serusier in 1888:
+Impressionism had pushed artists away from literal interpretations of colour, but fauvism went steps further.
+It found fascination in the colour theories developed in the late 1900s which first introduced colour wheels and clear, definable concepts of complimentary and contrasting colours.
+On the canvas it often broke so completely, and so boldly, from reality that the movement could certainly be seen as part of the expressionist movement developing at the same time.
+Much of the approach was well summed up by Gauguin, speaking to Paul Serusier in 1888:

 “How do you see these trees?
 They are yellow.
 So, put in yellow; this shadow, rather blue, paint it with pure ultramarine; these red leaves?
 Put in vermillion.”